vesoft-inc/nebula-docs/docs-2.0/5.configurations-and-logs/2.log-management/logs.md

 ## Check and Change the Severity Levels Dynamically

 Check all the flag values (log values included) of the current gflags with the following command. `curl` is only available when the `local_config` parameter is set to `true`.
+Not all flags are listed because changing some flags can be dangerous.
+Read the response explanation and the source code before you change these not documented parameters.
+To get all the available flags for a process, use this command:

 ```bash
 > curl ${ws_ip}:${ws_port}/get_flags